-- Criteria Preparation of the schedule of expenditures of federal awards (SEFA) should include all federal expenditures for the fiscal year. - Condition Management reported SEFA detailed expenditures of \$3,724,137. - Context While performing procedures to form an opinion on whether the SEFA is fairly stated, it was noted that the accounts payable as of March 31, 2018 was not recorded. - Effect Federal award expenditures on the SEFA were understated by \$203,604 for the year ending March 31, 2018. - Cause Management was preparing the SEFA without recording accounts payable. - Recommendation Management should record accounts payable at year end for federal award expenditures, to ensure the expenditures are recorded in the correct fiscal year. - Views of Responsible Officials (Unaudited):
+- Criteria Preparation of the schedule of expenditures of federal awards (SEFA) should include all federal expenditures for the fiscal year. - Condition Management reported SEFA detailed expenditures of \$4,141,399. - Context While performing procedures to form an opinion on whether the SEFA is fairly stated, it was noted that all accounts payable and related expenditures as of March 31, 2019 was not recorded. - Effect Federal award expenditures on the SEFA were understated by \$125,069 for the year ending March 31, 2019. - Cause Management was preparing the SEFA without recording all accounts payable. - Recommendation Although progress was made and certain accounts payable was tracked, not all accounts payable and related expenditures were identified for all grants.
+Management should record accounts payable at yearend for all federal award expenditures, to ensure the expenditures are recorded in the correct fiscal year. - Views of Responsible Officials (Unaudited): See attached Corrective Action Plan.